naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 - **Black hole VLAN**: A security best practice is to define a black hole VLAN to be a dummy VLAN distinct from all other VLANs defined in the switched LAN.
 All unused switch ports are assigned to the black hole VLAN so that any unauthorized device connecting to an unused switch port is prevented from communicating beyond the switch to which it is connected

 - **Native VLAN**: This VLAN type serves as a common identifier on opposing ends of a trunk link.
 A security best practice is to define a native VLAN to be a dummy VLAN distinct from all other VLANs defined in the switched LAN.
-The native VLAN is not used for any traffic in the switched network unless legacy bridging devices happen to be present in the network or a multiaccess interconnection exists between switches
+The native VLAN is not used for any traffic in the switched network unless legacy bridging devices happen to be present in the network or a multiaccess interconnection exists between switches joined by a hub

+- **Management VLAN**: The network administrator defines this VLAN as a means to access the management capabilities of a switch.
+By default, VLAN 1 is the management VLAN.
+It is a security best practice to define the management VLAN to be distinct from all other VLANs defined in the switched LAN.

+- **Voice VLAN**: A voice VLAN enables switch ports to carry IP voice traffic from an IP phone.
+The network administrator configures a voice VLANand assigns it to access ports.
+Then when an IP phone is connected to the switch port, the switch sends CDP messages that instruct the attached IP phone to send voice traffic tagged with the voice VLAN.